hisprofile/blenderstuff/Guides/TF2 Blender/Intro to TF2 Blender.md

 Blender is extremely reliant on its community.
 It doesn't lean towards compatibility with anything but the industry standards.
 Anything you want done will most likely take some addons to bridge a gap, whether it be porting, rigging, free asset libraries, tools, etc.

+Blender is an advanced program that pushes the users to help themselves.
 <details>
   <summary>Pros & Cons</summary>